Walstan/esp32-2432s028-clock/README.md

 - Copy `lv_conf.h` to `~/Arduino/libraries/`.
 This assumes `lvgl` library is in `~/Arduino/libraries/lvgl/`.
 - Edit `config.h` to input your WiFi ssid/password.

-- Connect your ESP32-ESP32-2432S028 with your computer via USB.
+- Connect ESP32-2432S028 to your computer with micro USB cable.

 Build and install using Arduino IDE

 ## Notes